tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ~~~

 When processing the above request, a gateway SHOULD verify that each entry in
-`keyPackages` contains an MLS key package that is valid according to [MLS RFC].
+`keyPackages` contains an MLS key package that is valid according to
+{{?I-D.ietf-mls-protocol}}.
 If the above check fails, the request has no effect.

 The request (if successful) results in the key pool `keyPoolId` (as in the URI)
 being updated as follows: